valhalla/valhalla-docs/add-routing-to-a-map.md

 In this walkthrough, you will be planning a family [vacation](https://en.wikipedia.org/wiki/National_Lampoon%27s_Vacation) for travel by car from your home of Chicago, Illinois to visit a popular theme park in Anaheim, California.
 In your code, you will enter the start and end points of your trip and Valhalla will calculate the route.

 To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the source code is provided.
-You will need a [free API key](https://mapzen.com/developers) to use Valhalla, which requires a GitHub account for authorization.
+You will need a [free API key](https://mapzen.com/developers) to use Mapzen Turn-by-Turn, which requires a GitHub account for authorization.
 You can use any text editor and operating system, but must maintain an Internet connection while you are working.
 The tutorial should take about an hour to complete.

 The map also uses other Mapzen technology, including the [vector tile service](https://mapzen.com/projects/vector-tiles/) and the [Tangram graphics engine](https://mapzen.com/projects/tangram) to draw the features on the map.

 ## Sign up for a Valhalla API key
-To use the Valhalla routing service, you must first obtain a free developer API key from Mapzen.
+To use the routing service, you must first obtain a free developer API key from Mapzen.
 Sign in at https://mapzen.com/developers to create and manage your API keys.

-Valhalla is a free, shared routing service.
+Mapzen Turn-by-Turn, powered by Valhalla, is a free, shared routing service.
 As such, there are limitations on requests, maximum distances, and numbers of locations to prevent individual users from degrading the overall system performance.

 1. Go to https://mapzen.com/developers.
 2. Sign in with your GitHub account.
 If you have not done this before, you need to agree to the terms first.